 - 6-8 Carnegie Learning Math Series: Common Core

 - Algebra 1- Carnegie Learning Math Series: Common Core

 - Geometry - Carnegie Learning Math Series: Common Core

 - CPM Algebra 1

-We believe that a deep understanding of history, geography and of social institutions matched with critical thinking, inquiry and research skills are essential skills for all students.
+We believe that a deep understanding of history, geography, and social institutions matched with critical thinking, inquiry, and research skills are essential skills for all students.
 Our social studies program also helps students develop knowledge and cultural understanding and democratic and civic values, critical for social participation.